 Everybody, at some point in their lives, has experienced failure.
-From not getting an interview to your dream job to getting a low grade for a test you worked really hard at, failure affects us all at some point, one way or another.
+From not getting an interview to our dream job to getting a low grade for a test we worked really hard at, failure affects us all at some point, in one way or another.

 Some people will dwell on these failures and think they’re not good enough for future projects, but the key is to keep on getting up and to keep on trying.

 Every so often I’m going to post a ‘Success Story,’ a story based on real life people, their failures and their big successes.
 Today’s Success Story is about Simon Cowell.
 I bet you’re thinking it’s going to be a typical story about how he got bad grades in school but still ended up being one of the richest celebrities in the world.
 It’s not.
 Did you know he declared bankruptcy at age 32 and had to move back in with his parents?
 How many of you reading this are under the age of 32 and already thinking you’ve failed at life?
 Maybe this story will help you believe that success can happen to anyone.
 You just have to have a dream and make it happen.